Table of Contents

 4. Stay Positive & Focussed

 Try to be positive.
 You have reasons for going back to work so focus on them.
 It’s amazing how a positive attitude can lead to success and reduce stress!
 Recognise the positives that come with you being at work such as your child getting used to being with other people whilst away from you.
-Children can become more independent and thrive from the experience.
-I know my kids absolutely loved going to daycare and it worked for us.
+Children can become more independent and thrive from the experience of socialising with their peers.
+I know my kids absolutely loved going to daycare and it worked so well for us.

 5. Plan Ahead

 Try to get your baby into some sort of a sleep routine before you go back to work.
 It might make the transition easier for everyone concerned.

 You will also need to work on your own sleep routine.
 You can’t work well if you have had no sleep yourself so make your sleep a priority too.
 Our blog Your Health is Your Wealth will help you get you on the right track for prioritising your sleep.